 A written summative examination will be administered during the fall semester of the third year.
 The examination will be given as a requirement of a topical seminar designed to guide and assist students in preparation for both the written summative examination and the national Audiology Praxis Examination.
-The audiology faculty will create the topical seminar and the written examination will be required to earn a satisfactory grade in the seminar.
+The audiology faculty will create the topical seminar and the written examination.
+Successful completion of the written summative examination will be required to earn a satisfactory grade in the seminar.
 Any area not passed on the written summative examination will require remediation.
 The specifics of remediation will be detailed in the seminar syllabus.
 A re--evaluation of non-passed areas may include oral examination as a part of the oral defense for the Capstone Project.